mauroseb/mauroseb.github.io/_posts/2022-03-18-metallb-in-bgp-mode.md

 ### Procedure

-The procedure consists of deploying the external router, then deploy and configure MetalLB operator and test the resulting scenario.
+The procedure consists of three parts, deploying the external router, then deploying and configuring MetalLB operator and finally testing the resulting scenario.

 #### External Router